Why I never combine ice bath with hot tub.

 Use dry heat for thermal contrast therapy

 Ironically, immersion in warm water can also result in vasoconstriction.
-For example, the wrinkles that appear on skin of your fingertips when you've been too long in the hot tub are caused by vasoconstriction (Wilder-Smith & Chow 2013).
+For example, the wrinkles that appear on the skin of your fingertips when you've been too long in the hot tub are caused by vasoconstriction (Wilder-Smith & Chow 2013).
 Ordinarily, your warm body would increase blood flow to the skin, where sweat evaporation would help cool the body and prevent overheating.
 However, when you're in a hot tub, sweat can't evaporate, because you're submerged in water.
-In a process called hidromeosis, the body senses warm water on the skin and signals smooth muscle tissue to shut down circulation minimize heat gain.
+In a process called hidromeosis, the body senses warm water on the skin and signals smooth muscle tissue to shut down circulation to minimize heat gain.

 Thermal contrast therapy works best for your smooth muscle tissue when you go from the wet cold of the ice bath to the dry heat of the sauna, rather than to the hot tub.